 The Society's policy is to keep reserves to a minimum.
-Nonetheless, it recognizes the need to have an operating balance sufficient to cover operating costs for one year and aims to maintain a reserve fund of £50,000.
+Nonetheless, it recognizes the need to have an operating balance sufficient to cover operating costs of 50% of its annual overhead expenditure: this equated to £50,000 in recent years.
+As the Society transitions to a more financially efficient operating model it is anticipated that the overhead budget will be 30% less than the 2019 figure; therefore during 2020 the trustees will consider lowering this figure to £40,000.